-Department of Journalism at CIU aims to prepare students for a career in the modern news media and to help them reach their potentials as journalists.
-Our courses give students a solid background in the history and theory of the journalism, while developing their skills in writing.
-In addition, students study news photography and page design, providing them with a broad range of skills they can use in the modern newsroom.
-To help students prepare for the world outside the university, the Department of Journalism also runs the CIU News Agency.
+The Department of Journalism at CIU aims to prepare students for a career in the modern news media and to help them reach their potential as journalists.
+Our courses give students a comprehensive background in the history and theory of journalism, while developing their skills in writing and reporting.
+In addition, students study news photography, page design and video production, providing them with a broad range of skills which they can use in the modern newsroom.
+To help students prepare for employment after they graduate, the Department of Journalism also runs the CIU News Agency.
 Students are encouraged to gain experience at the agency and to produce news reports and photographs for distribution to national news agencies.
-Students working at the CIU News Agency also manage a news website (ajans.ciu.edu.tr) in Turkish and English.

-During the academic year, visits are organized to national newspapers and agencies in North Cyprus; and media professionals as well as experts from the field are invited to contribute to the classes.
-Writers, managing editors, news editors, page designers, photographers and photo editors also attend panels, seminars, and conferences and workshops for the benefit of students.
-The most extensive extracurricular activity undertaken in the department is the news agency along with the associated news website and newspapers.
-News stories are monitored on a daily basis, prepared, arranged and edited for national media organizations, and published by the students on the department’s news website.
+During the academic year, visits are organized to national newspapers and agencies in North Cyprus and media professionals, as well as experts from the field being invited to contribute to classes.
+Writers, managing editors, news editors, page designers, photographers and photo editors also attend panels, seminars, conferences, and workshops for the benefit of the students.
+Students also gain practical experience of professional working environments through two internship placements, taken in the final two years of study.
+The most extensive extracurricular activity undertaken in the department is the news agency, along with the associated news website and newspapers.
+News stories are monitored on a daily basis, prepared, arranged and edited for national media organizations.